YIshihara11201/iOSTips/Reference Counting/ReferenceCounting.md

 Reference counting consists of the following 4 rules.
 1. You have ownership of any objects you `create`.
 2. You can take ownership of an object using `retain`.
-3. When no longer needed, you must `relinquish` of ownership of an object you own.
+3. When no longer needed, you must `relinquish` ownership of an object you own.
 4. You must not relinquish ownership of an object you don’t own.

 `create`, `retain` `relinquish`, and `dispose` are keywords in reference counting.